veracode/veracode-api-py/docs/findings.md

 ## Findings and Annotations

 - `Findings().get_findings(app,scantype(opt),annot(opt),request_params(opt),sandbox(opt))`: get the findings for `app` (guid).
   - `scantype`: Defaults to STATIC findings, but can be STATIC, DYNAMIC, MANUAL, SCA, or ALL (static, dynamic, manual).
+You can also pass a comma-delimited string of valid scantype options.
   - `annot`: Defaults to TRUE but can be FALSE
   - `sandbox`: The guid of the sandbox in `app` for which you want findings.
 (Use the Sandboxes APIs to get the sandbox guid.)
   - `request_params`: Dictionary of additional query parameters.
 See the full [Findings API specification](https://help.veracode.com/r/c_findings_v2_intro) for some of the other options available.